Changissnz/political_commentary_with_anecdotes__08-09-2026/README.md

 to encourage welfare conditions in higher education settings somewhat made some education institutions into pseudo-penitentiary programs.
 I am merely stating this from my perspective.
 Intellectualism, throughout historical conditions, goes through phases where it becomes very cheap if not also ineffective.
 I think that is happening now with generative artificial intelligence, a technology that extends individual capability to propagate past their given intelligence and knowledge.
-In the historical Chinese model of education, some scholars also happen to be eunuchs.
+In the historical Chinese model of education, some scholars also happened to be eunuchs.
 A significant proportion of imperial Chinese advisors were eunuchs.
 I have very little to say on those people besides from the fact that they effectively exist outside of gender and reproductive norms, and their customs definitively differ from priest/monk types over in the West.
 Education becomes terrible when it does not liberate the life, I would also like to add.
 When education fails the ascetic, banishes hermits, and attempts to castrate the vitality